 A Lutron Homeworks QS system was used to provide control to over 360 circuits of controlled lighting.
 Lighting control included 0-10V dimming, phase dimming, switched outputs as well as DMX control for the sauna, steam room and swimming pool.
 The lighting control system also controlled exhaust fans, mirror demisters, heated towel rails and auxiliary devices such as water pumps.

 Lighting is also controlled via discreetly located wall mounted Crestron touch panels and staff iPads.
 This allows for more individual control of circuits and scene control.
 Astronomical time clocks were utilized to turn on exterior lighting and pool lights with non-essential lighting turning off during the evening and essential lighting turning off at sunrise.
-We also programmed “party mode” timeclocks which would ensure that no lights would automatically turn off during a function, but would still ensure that anything left on all night would turn off at sunrise.
+We also programmed “party mode” timeclocks which would ensure that lights wouldn’t automatically turn off during a function, but would still ensure that anything left on all night would turn off at sunrise.

 A “Goodnight” mode was made for the staff to set the property to a sleep state once the last of the guests had retired for the night.
-This would turn off all non-essential exterior lights, turn all interior and exterior way-finding lights to their designated level, and reset the background audio to its pre-set level.
+This would turn off all non-essential exterior lights, turn all interior and exterior way-finding lights to their designated level, and reset the background audio to its preset level.

 As wireless and IP requirements are growing rapidly, we wanted to ensure these demands could be meet with an even coverage and large capacity for both the building demands and users alike.
 Due to the building construction being predominately concrete and Hebel, not ideal for wireless, this objective was met by designing and installing a comprehensive Ruckus wireless network.